aliceperuniz/aliceperuniz/README.md

 ## I'm Alice Peruniz

 - I'm a <strong>full stack developer</strong> focused on web and mobile development
-- I’m currently graduating Computer Science in the UFPE
+- I’m currently graduating Computer Science at UFPE
-- I’m looking to collaborate on the most variety of projects
+- I’m willing to collaborate on the most variety of projects

 <div  align="center" style="margin-bottom:100px">